Luna-Coder/contributing-to-firefox/README.md

 \
 `hg forget filename`
-Mark the specified file(s) so they will no longer be tracked after the next commit.
+\- Mark the specified file(s) so they will no longer be tracked after the next commit.

 * This only removes files from the current branch, not from the entire project history, and it does not delete them from the working directory.

 \
 `hg remove filename`
-Stop tracking and remove the specified files from the current branch on the next commit.
+\- Stop tracking and remove the specified files from the current branch on the next commit.

 * May also appear as the alias `hg rm`.

 \
 `hg diff [filename]`
-List tracked file changes or changes to a file if a file is specified.
+\- List tracked file changes or changes to a file if a file is specified.

 \
 `hg diff -r <REV> -r <REV> [filename]`
-Show differences between revisions for the specified file(s) or directory.
+\- Show differences between revisions for the specified file(s) or directory.

 * Displays the file names along with any uncommitted changes you have made to a file.

 \
 `hg log [file]`
-Show revision history of entire repository or files.
+\- Show revision history of entire repository or files.

 * By default is prints revision number, changeset id, tags, user, date/time, and summary for each commit.

 \
 `hg summary`
-Generates a brief summary of the working directory state, including parents, branch, commit status, phase and available updates.
+\- Generates a brief summary of the working directory state, including parents, branch, commit status, phase and available updates.

 \
 `hg heads [<REV>]`
-With no arguments, show all open branch heads in the repository.
-Branch heads are changesets that have no descendants on the same branch.
+\- With no arguments, show all open branch heads in the repository.

+* Branch heads are changesets that have no descendants on the same branch.
 * If one or more <REV> is given, only open branch heads on the branches associated with the specified changesets are shown.

 \
 `hg histedit`
-interactive history editing
+\- Interactive history editing

 * visit link for more information https://www.mercurial-scm.org/doc/hg.1.html#histedit

 \
 `hg strip <REV>`
-The strip command removes the specified changesets and all their descendants. from history.
+\- The strip command removes the specified changesets and all their descendants. from history.

 * visit link for more information https://www.mercurial-scm.org/doc/hg.1.html#strip

 \
 `arc help`
-Displays detailed help about available commands
+\- Displays detailed help about available commands

 \
 `arc help [command]`
-Detailed information about a specific command
+\- Detailed information about a specific command

 \
 `arc diff`
-Send your code to Differential for review.
+\- Send your code to Differential for review.

 * Alternatively the `moz-phab` command is available.

 \
 `arc diff --create`
-force create a revision in the working copy.
+\- Force create a revision in the working copy.

 \
 `arc diff --update <REV>`
-Force update a specific revision.
+\- Force update a specific revision.

 \
 `arc which`
-Displays what `arc` believes to be in the working copy.
+\- Displays what `arc` believes to be in the working copy.

 \
 `arc list`
-Show pending revision information.
+\- Show pending revision information.

 \
 `arc close-revision`
-Closes a revision from the CLI without going through the web UI.
+\- Closes a revision from the CLI without going through the web UI.